 Copper & Kings American Craft Brandy

-We use traditional copper pot-distillation to forge untraditional craft-distilled, natural, pure pot-still brandies.
+We use traditional copper pot-distillation to forge non-traditional craft-distilled, natural, pure pot-still American brandies.

-We adopt a “low & slow” distillation philosophy – a relatively low distillation temperature, for a longer, slower distillation, maximum copper contact, to express concentrated flavors, aromas, and smoothness.
+We adopt a “low & slow” distillation philosophy – a relatively low distillation temperature, for a longer, slower distillation, maximum copper contact, to express fruit intensity, concentrated flavors, aromas, and a velvet finish.

 Our original “DNA” brandy, first bottled in mid-2014, used sourced copper pot-distilled brandies from fine purveyors who were generous enough to share some of their wares.
 This DNA has continued to evolve over the years as aged brandy is added to younger “new make” in a variation of the classic solera system.
-Spirit distilled in Butchertown will start entering the bottled blends towards the end of 2017.
+Spirit distilled in Butchertown will start entering the bottled blends in Spring 2018.

 We believe that the barrel as a maturation vessel is pivotal, critical and beyond essential to the quality and character of our aged brandy.
 It is the vessel that adds texture, fragrance, complexity and balance to the spirit.
 At Copper & Kings we firmly believe that American Oak is a perfect medium for brandy maturation.
-American Oak is high in lactones, which when toasted provide warm, buttery, woody, vanilla and coconut flavors.
-It is this honeyed warmth and caramel that we find so attractive in our American Brandy.
+American Oak is high in lactones, which when toasted release more linens and vanillin to provide warm, buttery, woody, vanilla and coconut flavors.
+It is this honeyed warmth and caramel that we find so attractive in our American Brandy (and other brown spirits).

-We also believe that a used Bourbon barrel, is a perfect vessel – some of the power has been taken from the barrel by the original whiskey, and brandy distillate is quite delicate and very malleable, so this is helpful, and we also try and extract some of the whiskey notes in to our distillate.
+We also believe that a used bourbon barrel, is a perfect maturation vessel for brandy – some of the power has been taken from the barrel by the original whiskey, and as brandy distillate is quite delicate and very malleable, this is helpful, and we also try and extract some of the whiskey notes in to our distillate.

 We do not dilute from still to barrel, so our entry proof is approximately 135 proof.
-We also do not dilute with water to compensate for the “Angel’s Share”, preferring to concentrate and intensify the spirit profile.
+We also do not dilute with water to compensate for the “Angel’s Share” during maturation, preferring to concentrate and intensify the spirit profile.

 ALEMBIC BRANDY DISTILLATION